home-assistant/home-assistant.io/source/_integrations/evohome.markdown

   - '@zxdavb'
 ---

-The `Evohome` integration links Home Assistant with all _non-US_ [Honeywell Total Connect Comfort (TCC)](https://international.mytotalconnectcomfort.com/Account/Login) CH/DHW systems, such as:
+The `evohome` integration links Home Assistant with all _non-US_ [Honeywell Total Connect Comfort (TCC)](https://international.mytotalconnectcomfort.com/Account/Login) CH/DHW systems, such as:

 - the Honeywell Evohome CH/DHW system, and
 - the Honeywell Round Thermostat